mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 ---
 title: What is the RDK?
-description: This guide describes the Rhino Renderer Development Kit and its features.
+description: This guide describes the Rhino Renderer Development Kit (AKA _RDK_) and its features.
 authors: ['andrew_le_bihan', 'john_croudy']
 sdk: ['C/C++']
 languages: ['C/C++']